Bagdad, Tamaulipas

 Bagdad was a town established in 1848 on the south bank of the mouth of the Rio Grande, in Mexico.
 Because the town was inside the municipality of Matamoros, Tamaulipas, it was also known as the Port of Bagdad or the Port of Matamoros.
 It was officially declared non-existent in 1880.

 History

-During the American Civil War, the town allied with the Confederate States in its rebellion against the United States.
-One of the first appearances of Bagdad was found on a map entitled "Map of the Country Adjacent to the Left Bank of the Rio Grande Below Matamoros, 1847."
+During the American Civil War, Bagdad was heavily sympathetic towards the Confederate States of America.
+The town was involved in the wartime cotton trade, with more than 20,000 Americans, Britons, Frenchmen, and Germans active as traders and investors in Bagdad.
+This led to the town's growth from a small coastal outpost into a fully developed town.
+Merchantmen would anchor off Bagdad and unload their legal goods during the day onto smaller boats, while they waited until nightfall to unload any contraband.
+These were immediately sent to Texas and were never officially recorded by local Mexican custom officials.